eloghub/code-quiz/README.md

 NOTES/CHALLENGES:

-+(HTML/JS) - only one question should be displayed at a time
++(HTML/CSS/JS) - only one question should be displayed at a time, this was achieved by making each question its own div/id in HTML and then creating a "display: none" in CSS and "display: block" for each click event in JS

 +(HTML/CSS) - each answer option needs to be a button